Data Warehouse Design

 What is a star schema?+

-A star schema is a dimensional modeling pattern with a central fact table (containing measures and foreign keys) surrounded by denormalized dimension tables (containing descriptive attributes).
+A dimensional modeling pattern with a central fact table (containing measures and foreign keys) surrounded by denormalized dimension tables (containing descriptive attributes).
 Named for its star-like shape when diagrammed.
-It is the most common warehouse schema pattern.
+The most common warehouse schema pattern.

 What is the difference between ETL and ELT?+